 From Bangkok to Vientiane by train you must first travel to Nong Khai in Thailand.
 From Nong Khai you then cross the Thai/Laos border at Friendship Bridge and forward on to Vientiane by tuk-tuk or minivan.
 Reaching Nong Khai the easiest route to take is tuk-tuk from the Nong Khai train station to the border for Laos (20baht).
 After crossing the border a further minivan ride will bring you to Laos capital Vientiane (50baht).
 Routes are well established and inexpensive.
-For details on VISA on arrival and the border crossing at Friendship Bridge check detailed here.
+For details on VISA on arrival and the border crossing at Friendship Bridge check details here.

-We took the train from Bangkok to Nong Khai in September 2012.
-We booked online, printed the ticket (PDF) and travelled on the 20:00 train in 2nd class sleepers.
-Booking last minute had only lower berth tickets available.
+We took the train from Bangkok to Nong Khai.
+We booked online, printed the PDF ticket (just in case) and travelled on the 20:00 train in 2nd class sleepers.
+Booking last minute they had only lower berth tickets available.
 We arrived at Nong Khai 3 hours late.
-Not sure if this is the norm… but best not hold a tight schedule.
+Not sure if this is the norm… but best not to hold a tight schedule.

-Leaving Hua Lamphong Station – Bangkok Train Station can be easily found by taxi or using the MRT (Hua Lamphong stop).
-The station has a large area for purchasing tickets, food court, waiting, book store etc. Train announcements are made on loud speakers in Thai.
+Leaving Hua Lamphong Station (or Bang Sue now) both can be easily found by taxi or by using the MRT underground stations named after them.
+The stations have large areas for purchasing tickets, Thai food courts, waiting, book store etc. Train announcements are made on loudspeakers in Thai.
 If you don’t understand Thai check your train number and wait at the platform area.
 Ask stewards if necessary.

-You can buy food from the Bogie restaurant at the end of the train.
-The food is cheap with sets all priced under 200 baht and consist of 3 mains and fruit.
+Before you could buy food from the Bogie restaurant at the end of the train.
+The food is cheap with sets all priced under 200 baht and consisting of 3 mains and fruit.
 Most people order snacks to their seats as waiters do a tour of the train.
 This is the same for breakfast in the morning.
-The restaurant closes at around 10pm and opens early.
+The restaurant closes at around 10:00PM and opens early.